 Diabetes is a severe chronic disease that requires careful daily management.
-Rakesh Malik, MD and the team of physician assistants at Doctors First offer comprehensive medical care for men, women, and children in Gaithersburg or Germantown, Maryland.
+Rakesh Malik, MD and the team of physician assistants at Doctors First offer comprehensive medical care for men, women, and children in Rockville, Gaithersburg or Germantown, Maryland.
 To learn more about how you can stay healthy with diabetes, call now or book your appointment online.

 Insulin is the all-important hormone that your pancreas releases to help control blood glucose levels.
 Its primary job is to clear glucose from your blood and get it to your muscles, fat, and liver to be used as energy.
 Insulin is known as the storage hormone because it shuttles excess glucose to your liver for later usage.

 Glucose is sugar that comes from the foods you eat.
 It is your body’s primary source of energy.

 When your body doesn't correctly process blood sugar, and you don’t respond to standard amounts of insulin, you have diabetes.
 There are two main types of diabetes.